Dudly01/pkmn/README.md

 This section describes the steps of using the project from its source on Linux.
 User experience on Windows may vary.

+### Pokémon data

+This project would not have been possible without data from other sources.
+The learnsets and evolutions originate from [Bulbapedia](https://bulbapedia.bulbagarden.net).
+The moves, items and Pokémon originate from [Smogon](https://www.smogon.com/).
+The list of in-game item names originates from [Serebii.net](https://serebii.net/).
+Read more [here](core/data/README.md).

 ### Dependencies

 Certain crates may require the installation of additional libraries.
 These are the ones I had to get for my system: